Formative tests are a great tool to generate feedback and insights:

 In this Manual mode you can select you own exercises.

-- You can start by creating an empty test.
+You can start by creating an empty test in the designated repository.
 Give it a relevant name.
+In the example above, an existing test is edited.

 Click save and you're done!